fbwCia/returnstatementjs-irinagastmaier/README.md

 <!-- The second Task -->
 Task 02:

-Create a function in num.js which returns the number of true values there are in an array.
+Create a function in num.js that takes an object and returns the keys and values as separate arrays.

+Note:Remember to sort the keys.